Lazard (LAZ)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-11. Key Takeaways from Lazard’s Q3 Results
+11. Key Takeaways from Lazard’s Q4 Results

 12. Is Now The Time To Buy Lazard?

-We think Lazard is a solid business.
+There are things to like about Lazard.
 Although its revenue growth was uninspiring over the last five years, its growth over the next 12 months is expected to be higher.
 And while Lazard’s declining pre-tax profit margin shows the business has become less efficient, its stellar ROE suggests it has been a well-run company historically.

-Wall Street analysts have a consensus one-year price target of $58.17 on the company (compared to the current share price of $53.47), implying they see 8.8% upside in buying Lazard in the short term.
+Wall Street analysts have a consensus one-year price target of $58.13 on the company (compared to the current share price of $52.90), implying they see 9.9% upside in buying Lazard in the short term.